davidezanella/recipes-alexa-skill/data/nlu.md

 - What are the steps?
 - What is the procedure?
 - Tell me how can I make it
+- Describe the steps
+- Tell me the procedure

 ## intent:start_cooking
 - OK, I'm ready to start
 - Let's start!
 - Let's cook it
 - Let's prepare it
-- OK go on
-- I'm ready
+- Let's cook the first recipe
 - I decided to make it
 - I decided to prepare the second recipe
 - I want to do the first one